Espad/Data-Cleaning-Course-Project/Readme.md

 Function is available after you run ```run_analysis.R```
 4. Run generate_tidy_data() function, then it will generate a new file ```tidydata.txt``` in your work directory.

+## What the analysis file did:
+All transformations details I have reviewed in CodeBook.md file.

 ## Dependencies

 ```run_analysis.R``` file will help you to install the dependencies automatically.
 It depends on ```data.table``` and ```dplyr```.